InvertAvatar: Incremental GAN Inversion for Generalized Head Avatars: Method

+Drawing from Next3D for our 3D facial avatar generator, we make the following improvements for our avatar reconstruction task.
+First, since 3DMM does not contain the inner mouth area, Next3D supplements and reintegrates the inner mouth features by two additional UNets, which leads to additional complexity and meory burden.
+To improve this, as shown in Fig.~\ref{fig:next3d}, we replace the two UNets with a single generator $G_{face}$ by conditioning $G_{face}$ with the multi-scale rasterized neural texture feature maps, which allows the inner mouth features to be gradually generated through multiple convolutional layers.
+Consequently, our more memory-efficient model design allows for larger neural rendering resolution of $128^2$.

-\textbf{More expressive facial parametric model.} The expressiveness of the facial parametric model is paramount for aligning the conditional morphable model with synthesized images.
-A misalignment between 3DMM and 2D image expressions can weaken their correlation during adversarial training, impeding the correct deformation of generated images.
-To rectify this, we employ Faceverse~\cite{wang2022faceverse}, a more expressive parametric model than the FLAME model~\cite{FLAME:SiggraphAsia2017}.
-With its extensive shape and expression bases, Faceverse accurately fits subtle expression changes in 2D images.
-During training, supplying the discriminator with the tracked landmarks map bolsters the consistency between synthesized images and the conditional mesh.
+Besides, we practically notice that the misalignment between conditional 3DMM and 2D image expressions can weaken their correlation during adversarial training, impeding the correct deformation of generated images.
+To rectify this, we employ Faceverse~\cite{wang2022faceverse}, a parametric model with more expression bases, to accurately fit subtle expression changes in 2D images.
+During training, we also supply the discriminator with the tracked landmarks map to bolster the consistency between synthesized images and the conditional mesh.

 In the subsequent inversion and animation phases, we will initially fit Faceverse to the source portrait image or images of a person, capturing their expressions and head poses.
 Next, GAN inversion will be applied to reconstruct the corresponding head character.
 Finally, by changing the input expression parameters of FaceVerse, we gain the ability to animate the inverted avatar.